spack/spack/lib/spack/docs/packaging_guide.rst

    ... repeat clean/install until install works ...

-Below are some commands that will allow you some finer-grained controll over the install process.
+Below are some commands that will allow you some finer-grained control over the install process.

 .. _spack-fetch: